-Rental deposit, other receivables and deposits
+Credit risk (Continued) Rental deposit, other receivables and deposits

 The Group assessed the impairment individually based on past due information which, in the opinion of the directors, have no significant increase in credit risk since initial recognition.
 ECL is estimated based on historical observed default rates over the expected life of debtors and is adjusted for forward-looking information that is available without undue cost or effort.
 Therefore, loss allowances of rental deposit, other receivables and deposits are assessed on 12m ECL basis.
-During the year ended 31 March 2024, reversal of ECL (net of impairment loss) on other receivables and deposits amounting to RMB1,618,000 (2023: reversal of ECL of other receivables and deposits RMB1,757,000), was recognised in the profit or loss.
+During the year ended 31 March 2025, no impairment loss was recognised on other receivables and deposits (2024: reversal of impairment loss of other receivables and deposit RMB1,618,000).